King Charles’ Staff Wastes Over 3 Dozen Eggs a Week to Get His Breakfast Just Right

 Palace denies egg story but more keep coming up

-The Evening Standard reported that the Prince of Wales was so bothered by the claim that the palace issued a denial insisting that he does not have his chefs waste eggs, calling the story “completely untrue.”
+The Evening Standard reported that the king was so bothered by the claim that the palace issued a denial insisting that he does not have his chefs waste eggs, calling the story “completely untrue.”

-However, past stories about the prince demanding his eggs be cooked to perfection began to emerge again.
+However, past stories about Charles demanding his eggs be cooked to perfection began to emerge again.
 One similar story was published in the 1995 book The Housekeeper’s Diary by Wendy Berry who worked for the prince and his first wife for years.

 She added, “I knew that Charles wanted his eggs cooked for three minutes exactly and that Mervyn usually had several pots on the go to ensure that at least one batch was perfect.
 The others were simply thrown away.”

-A spokesperson for the prince reiterated what the palace stated previously saying, “The story about lots of eggs being boiled is not true.”
+A spokesperson for the monarch reiterated what the palace stated previously saying, “The story about lots of eggs being boiled is not true.”